HEAD INJURY OVERVIEW

 Many parents wonder if their child/adolescent needs medical attention after a head injury.
 The American Academy of Pediatrics recommends that parents contact their child's healthcare provider for advice for anything more than a light bump on the head.

 Children with any of the following symptoms need to be evaluated by a healthcare provider since these symptoms may indicate a higher risk of complications.
-Depending upon the particular circumstances, this may be done over the phone, at the pediatrician's office, or in an emergency department:
+Depending upon the particular circumstances, this may be done at the pediatrician's office or in an emergency department:

-- If the child fell from a height greater than five feet, was hit with a high speed object, or was hit with great force
+●If the child fell from a height greater than three to five feet, was hit with a high speed object, or was hit with great force

 The goal of the evaluation is to determine if there is serious brain injury.
-The evaluation can also determine if the child needs immediate treatment, close follow up, or further testing (eg, CT scanning).
+The evaluation can also determine if the child needs immediate treatment, close follow up, or further testing (eg, computed tomography of the head or a “CAT scan”).

 Medical history and physical examination — Parents should try to describe how the injury occurred, if possible, including what the child was doing before the injury and how he/she responded after the injury.
 If there is any reason to suspect that another adult or child intentionally injured the child, this should be discussed with the healthcare provider.